 As mentioned, the list of potential health conditions for which astaxanthin may be of benefit is exceptionally long.
 Specifically, the review article by Yuan et al included inflammatory diseases such as rheumatoid arthritis, atherosclerosis, asthma, inflammatory bowel disease, and brain inflammatory diseases.

 As well, its role as a free-radical scavenger may be of benefit in conditions such as protecting against ethanol-induced gastric damage, diabetes, cardiovascular disease, some types of cancer, as well as neurodegenerative conditions such as Alzheimer’s and Parkinson’s diseases.
 They also noted the potential ocular, hepatic, and skin protective effects as well as beneficial effects on the immune system.

 In conclusion, the authors of this study noted that the growing evidence from tissue culture, animal, and clinical studies is encouraging, but more extensive well-controlled trials are needed.

-For those who’re interested in supplementation with astaxanthin caution would be advised since there’s still fairly limited data regarding the dosage and safety in humans.
-The currently recommended dosage of astaxanthin as a supplement have been suggested to be in the range of 2-6 mg/day .
+For those who’re interested in supplementation with astaxanthin, caution would be advised since there are still fairly limited data regarding the dosage and safety in humans.
+The currently recommended dosage of astaxanthin as a supplement has been suggested to be in the range of 2-6 mg/day .

 Another review study of the putative health benefits of astaxanthin supplementation concluded the following: